Purchasing A Travel Backpack

 First let's talk a little about what makes a travel backpack good for travel instead of, say a backpacking or climbing pack.
-Several outdoor and travel gear companies have carefully thought through everything that might help make life on the road a little easier, from suitcase-like panel loading features to detachable day packs, padded carry handles, lockable zippers, and covers that zip up to protect shoulder straps from hungry airport luggage escalators.
+Several outdoor and travel gear companies have carefully thought through everything that might help make life on the road a little more relaxed, from suitcase-like panel loading features to detachable daypacks, padded carry handles, lockable zippers, zip-open and lay-flat electronics pockets, and covers that zip up to protect shoulder straps from hungry airport luggage escalators.

-Travel packs can be less comfortable than traditional backpacking or climbing packs and generally aren't as well-suited to longer outdoor excursions.
+Travel packs can be less comfortable than traditional backpacking or climbing packs and aren't as well-suited to longer outdoor excursions.
 For example, if you're planning a 10-day backpacking trip in the Alps in the middle of a 3 week hostel-hopping European adventure, then it would probably be wiser to purchase a backpacking pack like the Arc'teryx Bora AR 63 for men and the Osprey Aura AG 65 for women and a packable travel daypack like the Osprey Talon 22.
-Plus, if you're not that into special travel features, then a backpacking pack will not only get your stuff to locales around the globe but will also serve you well on hikes at home by saving space in your closet--and in your budget.
-You will, however, find several backpacks in this review that we would also take hiking, climbing, or on other outdoor adventures (notably, the Osprey Farpoint 55, the Kelty Redwing 44, and Mountain Hardwear Splitter).
+Plus, if you're not that into unique travel features, then a backpacking pack will not only get your stuff to locales around the globe but will also serve you well on hikes at home by saving space in your closet--and in your budget.
+You will, however, find several backpacks in this review that we would also take hiking, climbing, or on other outdoor adventures.

 Comfort is a key aspect of a good pack, and it became a hot topic during our testing.
 Much debate ensued, followed by research, more debate, and eventually some acquisitions and admissions.
 Here is a distillation of our thoughts: